conjure-cp/university-timetabling-demo/README.md

 #### Bugs and errors
 - If you find and buys or errors please email me(iwg6852@gmail.com), I will try to fix it ASAP.

+## License

+This project is licensed under the Mozilla Public License 2.0.
+For full license information, please see the [LICENSE](./LICENSE) file in the repository.